-The Company incurred expenditures on real estate inventories of \$10.8 during the second quarter and \$18.9 for the Period as compared to \$14.7 in the comparable prior period second quarter and \$22.9 in the comparative prior year period.
-Spending on inventories varies year over year based on required and planned expenditures on those properties to prepare them for sale.
+The Company incurred expenditures on real estate inventories of \$9.8 during the Period as compared to \$8.1 in the comparable prior year period.
+Spending on inventories varies period-over-period based on required and planned expenditures on those properties to prepare them for sale.

-The Company's investments in its real estate properties continue to be supported by profitable forecast returns, and driven by the Company's objective to create value for the local communities in which its developments are located.
+The Company's investments in its real estate properties continue to be supported by profitable forecast returns and driven by the Company's objective to create value for the local communities in which its developments are located.